awslabs/aws-well-architected-labs/Security/300_Incident_Response_with_AWS_Console_and_CLI/Lab_Guide.md

 ### 2.4 Attach inline deny policy

 Attaching an explicit deny policy to an AWS IAM role, user or group will quickly block **ALL** access for that entity which is useful if it is performing unauthorized operations.
+Please note that the role will still be able to call the sts API to obtain information on itself, e.g. using get-caller-identity will return the account ID, user ID and ARN.

 #### 2.4.1 AWS Console